opendistro-for-elasticsearch/kibana-reports/docs/dev/Kibana-Reporting-Design-Proposal.md

 1. As a user, I should be able to search my reports by report name.
 1. As a user, I should be able to view a report details page for any report on the list.
 1. As a user, I should see my reports ordered in reverse chronological order by default.
-1. As a user, I should be able to download the default file format, or select from a list of contextually appropriate file formats (pdf, png, csv, excel, etc) from the reports list.
+1. As a user, I should be able to download the default file format from the reports list.
 1. As a user, I should be able to see a list of reports for the past 100 days.
 1. As a user, archived reports should not be visible by default (the default filter should exclude archived reports) (p2)